With cool, dry wit like that, I could be an action hero!

 Just when you think you have Vice all figured out, it switches gears yet again and briefly becomes a first person auto-scrolling gallery style shooter reminiscent of the Taito arcade classic Operation Wolf.
 Enemies rush onto the screen from both sides and Hart must blast them with bullets and grenades before they can shoot or stab him.
 There’s no light gun support here, but your cursor handles reasonably well with the NES controller’s standard directional pad.
 Like the two driving levels, these two shooting stages are very short and very easy.

 Aside from a few forgivable flaws, Vice: Project Doom is a very high quality action game.
 While the superb graphics showcase some sweet parallax scrolling effects and make great use of the NES color palette, the soundtrack is strictly mediocre.
 None of the tunes stand out in any way and they can even verge into droning territory at times.
-The story is also a bit of a mess, with stilted dialog and an ending twist that makes less sense the more you think about it.
+The story is also a bit of a mess, with stilted dialogue and an ending twist that makes less sense the more you think about it.
 Finally, the driving and shooting levels, while competently programmed and quite playable, aren’t nearly as fleshed-out, challenging, or stimulating as the side scrolling main game.
 In fact, it helps if you just think of them as short mini-games or bonus rounds that act as palate cleansers between the real stages rather than as fully-fledged extra gameplay modes.

 Even without these half-baked segments, Vice still packs in a full game’s worth of tight, fast-paced action platforming and pulls it off with a deliciously doofy ’90s cyberpunk cop flourish.
 It’s too bad that it had the misfortune of being an 8-bit game released around the same time as the 16-bit Super Nintendo, and by a second string publisher to boot.
 It may not have set the gaming world on fire, but it’s never too late to say no to drugs by smacking the hell out of some no good space aliens with a laser whip.
 You have the right to remain exploded, punk.